m-goetz/gradle-latex-plugin/README.md

 ### How to get the plugin

 You can get the plugin by cloning the repository and executing `gradle install` from the terminal.
 This will install the plugin into your local Maven repository.
 Gradle 2.0 or higher is recommended.
-Perhaps I'll provide a solution with the Gradle wrapper later on.
+It is also possible to use the gradle wrapper.

 ### How to use the plugin